adithyansubramanian/Capstone_project_2/README.md

 Your system must have python with the following libraries installed: pandas, numpy, matplotlib, seaborn, NLTK, imblearn, scikit-learn, and scipy.

 ## Installing
-To start please download the csv file.
-This is the dataset used for the project.
+To start please download the dataset from https://data.world/datafiniti/consumer-reviews-of-amazon-products.
+The dataset is too large to be downloaded onto this repository.
 Next download and run the jupyter notebook.
 Also in this repository are 2 milestone reports, a final report, and a final presentation.

 ## Author
 This project was created by me, Adithyan Subramanian, with the help of my mentor, Mukesh Mithrakumar.
 I can be easily reached by email at adithyan.subramanian19@gmail.com.